check-spelling-sandbox/VisualEvent/Readme.markdown

 ## Building Visual Event

 In order to run a local copy of Visual Event you must build it, since this process does file concatenation, which brings in the library parsers to the main file.
-The build process will also build the JSDoc documentation and compress the Javascript files (unless made with debug).
+The build process will also build the JSDoc documentation and compress the JavaScript files (unless made with debug).

 To build Visual Event, all you need is a system which will run bash scripts and enter the command `./build.sh debug` in your terminal.
 This will create a new directory in the "builds" directory with the correct loader and the build Visual Event directory (note the timestamp is used to help prevent caching issues for the bookmarklet, both during development and when deployed).
 The following is the usage for the build script: